Leap-Group/leap-ferret-wordpress-plugin/README.txt

 - The `DSN` - Your DSN key, this is required
 - `Project ID` - The project key, this is also required
 - `Enable JavaScript Logging` - Enable logging of JavaScript errors
+- `Ignore WP Core Errors` - Prevent sending events to Sentry that originate from WordPress core (wp-admin, wp-includes)
 - `Debug Environment` - Switch the Sentry environment to `Debug`, turning this off puts the environment to `Production`

 All three are accessible on the plugin settings page located in the `Settings -> Ferret Settings` page.

+---

+In the future we will add the ability to selectively ignore specific themes or plugins in a convenient way.
+We would also like to expose an internal API that can be used by other plugins/themes to capture errors or add context.

 == Installation ==